Japan's household spending unexpectedly falls as firms cut bonuses - Up News Info

 Article content

-TOKYO — Japan’s household spending unexpectedly fell in June and summer bonuses declined, data showed on Friday, adding gloom to an economy already struggling with the hit to consumption from a resurgence in coronavirus infections.
+TOKYO — Japan’s household spending unexpectedly fell in June as cuts to summer bonuses hit consumption, data showed on Friday, adding gloom to an economy already struggling with the hit from a resurgence in coronavirus infections.

 The figures underscore the challenge policymakers face as they seek to support a fragile economic recovery, while battling a spike in Delta variant cases that has forced Japan to expand state of emergency curbs during the Olympic Games.